xvw/coers/README.md

 =====

-Coers is a very small library to provide small coercion on primitive type in Erlang.
+Coers is a very small library to provide small coercion on primitive types in Erlang.
 This library was built essentially for internal tools at derniercri.io

 Build & test